 Like traditional hummus, this recipe includes chickpeas but also uses cauliflower to add to the creaminess.

-- Place remaining 1 tablespoon olive oil, lemon, chickpeas, sesame seeds, garlic, cumin, and roasted cauliflower into the Vitamix container in the order listed and secure lid.
+- Place lemons, chickpeas and liquid, sesame seeds, garlic, cumin, and roasted cauliflower into the Vitamix container in the order listed and secure the lid.

-- Start the machine, slowly increase to its highest speed.
-Blend for 45 seconds, using the tamper to press ingredients toward the blades.
+- Start the blender on its lowest speed, then quickly increase to its highest speed.
+Blend for 1 minute, using the tamper to press ingredients toward the blades.

 |Amount Per Servings|